ngo-us/registry/README.md

 ```

-**Notes**:
-- Include **two lines of comments** starting with the `;` symbol.
+**Key points to comply:**

+1. **Two comment lines** are required at the top of your block:
-  - First line: Your organization's full name.
+   - The first line should be your organization's full name.
-  - Second line: Your organization's contact email address (must be an organizational or team-based email, not a personal one).
-Ensure that the email’s domain is **not** the same as the one you are applying for.
+   - The second line should be your organization's contact email (use an organizational or team-based email, not a personal one).
+Ensure the domain of the email address is **not** the same as the `.ngo.us` domain you're applying for.

+2. **Format and order**:
+   - Ensure the domain blocks are ordered alphabetically by your organization's name.
+   - If you're applying for multiple domains under the same organization, list them alphabetically.

+3. **Nameserver (NS) records**:
+   - You must include **at least two nameservers (NS)** for each domain.
+   - Use a Time to Live (TTL) value of `86400` (24 hours).

+After completing the edit, follow the remaining steps to commit, push, and create a pull request as outlined in the PR template.
+Make sure all entries follow the correct alphabetical order to ensure smooth processing.

 ### 3. Submit a Pull Request (PR)
-Commit and push your changes to your forked repository, then create a pull request (PR) to our main repository: [https://github.com/open-domains/register](https://github.com/open-domains/register).
+Commit and push your changes to your forked repository, then create a pull request (PR) to this repository: [https://github.com/open-domains/register](https://github.com/open-domains/register).

 In the PR body, provide the details about your nonprofit, including verifiable social media links: